gaal/shstat/README.md

         ps aux | grep myproc | fld 2

+* `uni` identifies and enumerates Unicode characters.
+Credit Larry Wall for the idea and original implementation.

+        uni 𝄞
+        uni math fraktur
+        uni 200a

 * `tally` sums columns from input. "sum" was taken because it runs a checksum on the linux distribution I use.